designforcontext/aac_review_tool/data/cookbook/How-do-I-keep-track-of-the-source-of-information.md

 *(From Rob)*

 I’ve run afoul of the PROV-O constraints so many times over the past few years that I would recommend either extreme caution and checking any use with real experts, or avoiding it entirely.  (e.g. <https://www.w3.org/TR/prov-constraints/#generation-generation-ordering> )

----

-> How do we know the source of an external reference (ULAN vs VIAF) using only RDF, and not by parsing the URLs?

-If someone just gives you a URL, you'll have to parse the URL.
-- ULAN has such links, e.g.
-  ulan:nnnn skos:inScheme ulan:
-  But to get them, you need to load the full ULAN.
-- VIAF doesn't have such links.
-But you can add them to you repo e.g. like viaf:nnnn void:inDataset viaf:

 ### Reference: